 ‘I’m inclined to agree with Blaine.
 I would guess siblings or childhood friends,’ I reply.
 ‘But we’ll find out soon enough.
 I’ll ask Ira when I see him later.’

 We walk in silence until we reach the small oasis that our apartments are built around.

 ‘How did you meet Ira?’

-I‘ve been waiting for someone to ask.
+I was waiting for someone to ask.

 ‘He was in the cell next to mine.
-He had to do a lot of work to find his way through the mentalism that Garret had used to trap my mind but it was an incredible relief when he did.
+He had to do a lot of work to find his way through the mentalism that Garret had used to trap my mind but it as an incredible relief when he did.
 He helped me as much as he could to break through and find my power again.’

 ‘Find your power,’ Blaine says.
 ‘How so?’